Džuboks: Mini Džuboks

 During spring 1968, Duga launched Mini Džuboks, which, beside music, covered other aspects of the entertainment industry, including fashion.
 Its first editor-in-chief was Sava Popović, and was succeeded by Višnja Marjanović.
 The first issue of Mini Džuboks was released on 9 May 1968.
 After the 33rd issue, released on 20 February 1969, Mini Džuboks was discontinued.

-Second incarnation: 1974—1986
+Re-launch: 1974—1986

 Ladin Džuboks (1974-1976)

 In the summer of 1974, more than five years since the magazine's demise, the Dečje novine publishing company from Gornji Milanovac renewed Džuboks under the Ladin Džuboks (Lada's Džuboks) name as a supplement to the Lada women's magazine.
 Though the publisher was based in Gornji Milanovac, the magazine's newsroom was in Belgrade.
 The renewed publication's first issue appeared on 1 July 1974 featuring established film and television star Milena Dravić and rising pop star Zdravko Čolić on the cover.
 Now published under the Jugoslovenski muzički magazin (Yugoslav Music Magazine) slogan, the publication expanded its scope beyond just rock music, so that musical genres such as pop, jazz, and classical music also began to be covered.
 Additionally, adjacent artistic endeavours that fall under the category of film, photography, comics, and literature also found coverage.